tedneward/Azgaarnoth/Creatures/Rat.md

 >- **Languages** —
 >- **Challenge** 1/4
 >___
->***Keen Smell.***.
-The swarm has advantage on Wisdom (Perception) checks that rely on smell.
+>***Keen Smell.*** The swarm has advantage on Wisdom (Perception) checks that rely on smell.
 >
->***Swarm.***.
-The swarm can occupy another creature’s space and vice versa, and the swarm can move through any opening large enough for a Tiny rat.
-The swarm can’t regain hit points or gain temporary hit points.
+>***Swarm.*** The swarm can occupy another creature's space and vice versa, and the swarm can move through any opening large enough for a Tiny rat.
+The swarm can't regain hit points or gain temporary hit points.
 >
 >#### Actions
->***Bites.***.
-Melee Weapon Attack: +2 to hit, reach 0 ft., one target in the swarm’s space.
+>***Bites.*** Melee Weapon Attack: +2 to hit, reach 0 ft., one target in the swarm's space.
 Hit: 7 (2d6) piercing damage, or 3 (1d6) piercing damage if the swarm has half of its hit points or fewer.
 >